 - Former staff may retain sensitive access.

-- Attackers have an easier time compromising these dangerous accounts.
+- Malicious actors have an easier time compromising an enterprise's systems.